• Skip to primary navigation

 Of the 242km length of the river, just 22km is navigable by boat.
 The river is relatively narrow and shallow with an average depth approximately 2.5m.
 The lower section of the Yarra River meandered through the heart of Melbourne City and was instrumental in making Melbourne into the city it is today.

-See also How do you prove you are Aboriginal in Australia?
+See also Who are the minority groups in Australia?

 What is the biggest suburb in Melbourne?